CompileExploreHQ/CompileExploreHQ/README.md

 - **Development Platform:** Windows & Linux
 - **Agile and Scrum methodologies**

-## 🌐 Projects

-### Samay - Workforce Management System
-Developed a responsive system using React, Node.js, and MongoDB.
-Implemented user authentication, Clock in/out, and Leave management functionality.

-### Rooster - Employee Scheduling System
-Implemented a scheduling and customization system, enabling managers to create tailored work schedules for employees with consideration for factors like availability, skill sets, and labor laws.

-### Skyline Infosys Website
-Created a single-page website for the company, designing custom components and optimizing performance.

 ## 🎓 Education

 - **Bachelors of Engineering in Mechatronics**